ofiwg/libfabric/man/fi_cxi.7.md

 Receive operations.
 An unexpected message ties up hardware and memory resources until it is matched with a user buffer.

 The CXI provider implements several message protocols internally.
-Message protocol is selected based on payload length.
+A message protocol is selected based on payload length.
 Short messages are transferred using the eager protocol.
 In the eager protocol, the entire message payload is sent along with the message header.
 If an eager message arrives unexpectedly,